canjs/can-derive/article.md

 - Determining *specifically* what changed after the fact is inefficient (diffing)

-## How CanJS handles "change" efficiently
+## How CanJS handles simple changes

 In CanJS: